KnBrckr/picasa-album-uploader/readme.txt

 = How do I remove the button from Picasa? =

-1. In Picasa Select 'Tools->Configure Buttons...'
+1. In Picasa Select "Tools->Configure Buttons..."
-1. In the 'Current Buttons' section of the Picasa Dialog, select the 'Wordpress' button.
+1. In the "Current Buttons" section of the Picasa Dialog, select the "Wordpress" button.
-1. Click the 'Remove' button.
+1. Click the "Remove" button.
-1. To completely remove the button from Picasa, remove the associated 'wordpress_uploader.pbz' file from the Picasa configuration.
-On Mac OSX the 'pbz' file can be found in the directory '~/Library/Application Support/Google/Picasa3/buttons'.
+1. To completely remove the button from Picasa, remove the associated `picasa_album_uploader.pbz` file from the Picasa configuration.
+On Mac OSX the `pbz` file can be found in the directory `~/Library/Application Support/Google/Picasa3/buttons`.

 = Can I have buttons from multiple WordPress blogs installed at the same time? =